-Meet the team and settle onto your chartered yacht.
-This is a good time to take a look around Marmaris and get provisions ready for your sailing holiday.
-We will give a full briefing of the sailing area and assist with any special requests.
-At your convenience we will give full technical briefing of your yacht.
+Meet the base staff and settle onto your chartered yacht.
+This is a good time to take a look around Marmaris provision for your sailing holiday and have a swim.

-Fethiye, overlooked by imposing Lycian Rock tombs and a Medieval fortress, is a large popular and pleasant town with many excellent facilities.
+Fethiye, overlooked by imposing Lycian Rock tombs and a Medieval fortress.
+It is a large, popular and pleasant town with many excellent facilities.
 In the middle of the town the large, bustling market is open all week.
-With so many shops selling a range of goods from food to gifts, including carpets, gold, leather and jewelry – this is a shoppers paradise.
+With so many shops selling a range of goods from food to gifts, including carpets, gold, leather and jewellery – this is a shoppers paradise.

 After a great day on the water you will arrive at the scenic town of Kalkan.
 The pretty harbour has a Yacht Club which is the perfect place to sip a cocktail and watch the sun go down before heading off for dinner at one of the many restaurants.

-Allow 2days to explore the Kekova Roads islands.
-With spectacular scenery and many bays to stop at – from your own anchorage with no-one else around to a choice of wooden jetties with restaurants in Ucagiz and Kale Kyou.
+Allow 2-3 days to explore the Kekova Roads islands.
+Kekova is the name of a region of fascinating islands, bays and ancient cities.
+Kekova has a rarely seen attraction, a long the shore of the Island a sunken city is observed.
+The geological movements of the Island caused the city on the Island to be submerged.
+A strange scene with half of the city under water and half above.
+With spectacular scenery and many bays to stop at.
+You can choose your own anchorage with no-one else around to a choice of wooden jetties with restaurants in Ucagiz and Kale Kyou.

-Time to get away from it all once again. a stunning bay with mooring buoys and crystal clear waters.
-Great snorkeling can be found on the reef.
+Time to get away from it all once again.
+A stunning bay with mooring buoys and crystal clear waters.
+Great snorkelling can be found on the reef.
 The family run restaurant serves traditional Turkish food and the owner may treat you to some entertainment on his violin.

 Wall Bay, named after the high wall on its southern side, is just one of many tranquil bays in Skopia Limani.
 In Ruin Bay you could explore the ruins where Cleopatra supposedly bathed in asses milk or take a walk to the ancient town of Lydia.

-Time to enjoy another great day sailing in Turkey and stop for a swim in one of the bays on the way.
-We will be waiting to take your lines and looking forward to hearing your adventures and tales.
+Another great day sailing in Turkey, stop for a swim in one of the bays on the way.

-Why not make the most of your last day.
-With lots of options to choose from: Turkish Baths, shopping in the bazaar, wandering around the old town and visiting the Castle, swim in the marina pool or just take a leisurely breakfast/lunch depending on your flight time.
+Loads still to do on your last day & lots of options to choose from: Turkish Baths, shopping in the bazaar, wandering around the old town and visiting the Castle, swim in the marina pool or just take a leisurely breakfast/lunch depending on your flight time.